VijayVignesh-107/Spotify_track_dataset/README.md

 * duration_ms: Duration of the track in milliseconds.
 * explicit: The lyrics or content of a song or a music video contain one or more of the criteria which could be considered offensive or unsuitable for children.
 * year: Release Year of the track.
-* popularity: The higher the value the more popular the song is.
+* popularity: How popular the song is on platform fro its release.
-* danceability: Danceability describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
-A value of 0.0 is least danceable and 1.0 is most danceable.
+* danceability: This column shows us how danceability has this song.
+Ranges from 1.0 which is more likely to dance to 0.0 least liely to dance for the song.
 * energy: Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
 * key: The key the track is in.
 Integers map to pitches using standard Pitch Class notation.
 E.g. 0 = C, 1 = C♯/D♭, 2 = D, and so on.
 If no key was detected, the value is -1.
 * loudness: The overall loudness of a track in decibels (dB).
 Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
 Loudness is the quality of a sound that is the primary psychological correlate of physical strength (amplitude).
 Values typically range between -60 and 0 db.